 Not today, negativity!

-Need to defend your precious energy?
-Or cleanse an area of a negative presence?
-Fear not, because these incense fragrances have your back.
-Read on for our expert analysis of the best incense for protection.
+Need to defend your precious energy, or cleanse an area of a negative presence?
+Read on for our expert analysis of what we believe to be 'the best incense scents for protection'.

 Our Pick: Dragon's Blood

-Dragon’s blood has a lot to offer.
-It is a stunning, deep red resin!
-And while this may conjure images of mythical beasts, it is far from monstrous.
+It is a stunning, deep red resin, known to have 'magical', healing abilities.
+And while this (and its name) may conjure images of mythical beasts and sorcery, it is far from a monstrous thing.

 If that isn't protection, I don't know what is!